Mortgages

 Shared Ownership Mortgages

-otherwise be unable to buy a home, such as people on lower incomes, or want to buy in areas where property prices are high.
+This government-backed scheme can help those who may otherwise be unable to afford to buy a home, such as people on lower incomes, those unable to raise a large enough deposit or those looking to buy in areas where property prices are high.

 There are a number of myths and misunderstandings surrounding Shared Ownership, so we have attempted to demystify some of the misconceptions right here.